navdeep-G/h2o3-pam/README.md

 ## Implementation of Partitioning Around Medoids (PAM) using h2o-3

 ### Pros:
-- Deterministic
+- Deterministic in nature
 - Outperforms k-means for some applications

 ### Cons:
-- Inherently `O(n^2)` time and possibly space depending on implementation.
+- Inherently `O(n^2)` time and possibly space depending on implementation

 ### References:
 * pp.102-104 of `Finding Groups in Data by Kaufman and Rousseeuw`.